 Now I don’t know if it was all the sun, the altitude, the desert heat or the fact that we hadn’t slept in like 15 hours but by the time we got to see the Three Mary’s (three rock formations that apparently look like women praying) my fellow exchange students and I got super slap happy.
 I don’t know how we survived on so little sleep but after watching the sunset at Valle de la Luna again we decided to go on one last tour to an observatory where we could stargaze.
 We had a wonderful guide who pointed out the constellations Scorpio and Capricorn to us.
 He also showed us the Milky Way and let us see the moon, Mars, and Saturn through a giant telescope.
 It ended up being one of my favourite tours by far.

 Today we woke up at a reasonable hour and although none of us wanted to we hopped on a van back to the Calama airport.
 I made friends with a Chilean woman and her 11 month old daughter on the plane.
-Sidenote: Latin American kids are the cutest kids on the planet.
-Anyway she said she had been to Canada before so we talked about studying abroad and stuff.
+She said she had been to Canada before so we talked about studying abroad and stuff.
 Now I’m back in rainy Santiago.
 My hair and skin are so happy here because there is actually moisture in the air.
 However my lungs, although happy about the lower altitude, are not happy about the pollution here.
 I do wish I could have spent more time in the Atacama desert because it quite literally took my breath away but I am also glad to be back in Santiago.
-First thing I did when I got back was go to my favorite cafe, Cafe Palermo (it’s my favorite, did I mention that?).
+First thing I did when I got back was go to my favorite cafe, Cafe Palermo.
 And now finally I’m ready for a long deep sleep.